tpluscode/tpluscode.github.io/source/_posts/2015-01-28-declarative-ui.markdown

 </template>
 ```

-The link will by default navigate the browser to a new address, so the clicke must be handled to prevent that from
+The link will by default navigate the browser to a new address, so the click event must be handled to prevent that from
 happening.
 Instead an action will be triggered.
-Below's how that could work with Reflux and requirejs.
+Below is how that could work with Reflux and requirejs.
 First we define
 the actions.

 ``` javascript